Victor Prévost

-Victor Joseph Prévost (December 11, 1836 – January 19, 1880), also known as The La Chapelle Butcher and The Handsome Man, was a French former butcher, cuirassier, cent-gardes, policeman, murderer and possible serial killer.
+Victor Joseph Prévost (11 December 1836 – 19 January 1880), also known as The La Chapelle Butcher and The Handsome Man, was a French former butcher, cuirassier, cent-gardes, policeman, murderer and possible serial killer.
 He killed at least two victims, and tried to hide his crimes by decapitating his victims.
-Because of Prévost's profession as a policeman in his neighborhood where he committed his crimes, his military past in a renowned elite corps and what he did with the victims' bodies, his case caused a great impact on the contemporary public: "Since the Abadie trial, no criminal case had interested the French public as much."
+Because of Prévost's profession as a policeman in his neighbourhood where he committed his crimes, his military past in a renowned elite corps and what he did with the victims' bodies, his case caused a great impact on the contemporary public: "Since the Abadie trial, no criminal case had interested the French public as much."

 Biography

 Youth and apprenticeship

-Victor Joseph Prévost was born in Mormant, Seine-et-Marne, France on December 11, 1836.
+Victor Joseph Prévost was born in Mormant, Seine-et-Marne, France on 11 December 1836.
 His father, Pierre, was a coachman, and his mother, Barbe (née Griette), was unemployed.
 He had two older brothers: Leon and Adolphe, four and two years older respectively.
 From birth, Prévost was afflicted with bulimia, particularly inherited from his father, which remained with him for the rest of his life.

 At the age of 14, Prévost's parents placed him as an apprentice at a trellis manufacturer on Rue Saint-Jacques in Paris.
-Although surrounded by young girls at an early age, young Prévost was treated harshly, sleeping on a bed without a mattress and had to work as much as an adult.
+Although surrounded by young girls at an early age, young Prévost was treated harshly, sleeping on a bed without a mattress and having to work as much as an adult.
 Prévost's boss brutalized him and, to punish him for his bulimia, which he mistook for simple greed, reduced his daily food portions.
 Then, hungry, Prévost stole a piece of bread, but was caught and punished by being struck with a whip reserved for the dog.
 That same evening, while Prévost helped his employer to put up fences over a small yard, he made it swing through a frame whose piece of glass plowed his hands and face.
 From that moment, Prévost had only one idea in mind: to escape his ordeal.

 Prévost was naturally kind and considerate.
 While in the Jardin du Luxembourg, he saw a large boy steal a toy accordion from a smaller one, which he managed to get back and return to the child.
 Aware of his strength, Prévost never hesitated to help the many push carriages that had difficulties in climbing the steep slope of the Rue de la Montagne-Sainte-Geneviève.
 One day, while running an errand for his boss, Prévost saw the cart of a milkman hit a boy of his age carrying a rack full of meat.
 While the milkman ran away, Prévost helped the young victim get up and, finding that the boy was no longer in shape to resume his service, he loaded the heavy piece of meat on his head effortlessly and then delivered it to its recipient, a butcher holding a shop on Rue Mouffetard.
 This incident gave him the idea of his Herculean strength while he was still a teenager.